The Seven Principles of Software Testing: A Practical Guide for Testers

 Strategies:

 • Contextual Testing Strategies: Develop custom testing techniques that align with the particular context of the task.
-For example, financial applications might want more protection trying out, even as e-commerce applications may cognizance greater on usability.
+For example, financial applications might want more protection when trying out, even as e-commerce applications may cognizance greater on usability.

 • Training and Knowledge Sharing: Invest in education testers within the applicable area and context of the application.
 Foster a subculture of non-stop studying and understanding sharing.